mkutlu/Google-Udacity-Nanodegree-Projects/Feedreader/README.md

 ## Test-cases

-RSS Feeds
+1. RSS Feeds
-*are defined
+..*are defined
-*url defined and not empty
+..*url defined and not empty
-*name defined and not empty
+..*name defined and not empty
-The Menu
+2. The Menu
-*element is hidden by default
+..*element is hidden by default
-*changes visibility when the menu icon clicked
+..*changes visibility when the menu icon clicked
-Initial Entries
+3. Initial Entries
-*should exist at least one entry
+..*should exist at least one entry
-New Feed Selection
+4. New Feed Selection
-*should loaded by the loadFeed function that changes content
+..*should loaded by the loadFeed function that changes content

 ## Screenshots